sparcopen/infrastructure/_posts/2022-06-23-executive summary.md

 title: "Executive Summary"
 category: interfolio-acquisition
 tags: Elsevier # Tags are topics.
 Use the file name (minus the .md)
-description: "The purpose of this document is to build on the Landscape Analysis by offering a roadmap of potential actions that stakeholders can use to chart both individual and collective responses." # This shows up in the sidebar, and on Google!
+description: "This analysis details the risks posed by this acquisition, what institutions should watch for, and how institutions may consider responding." # This shows up in the sidebar, and on Google!
 permalink: /interfolio-acquisition/executive-summary # This is the link it'll show up at.
 pdf: